Spring Garden Revival

 Contact West Bridgewater's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

-Proper grass clipping management is essential for both environmental compliance and healthy turf in West Bridgewater.
-Grasscycling, which involves leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The West Bridgewater Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—no plastic is permitted, in accordance with the Massachusetts Department of Environmental Protection.
-Residents may obtain permits for access to the Transfer Station, where compost is available for municipal use.
-It is strictly prohibited to dispose of clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
-Coordination with Parks & Recreation ensures that municipal properties follow these standards.
+Proper management of grass clippings is essential for both environmental compliance and community standards in West Bridgewater.
+Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
+The West Bridgewater Department of Public Works (DPW) oversees yard waste collection from April through November, requiring residents to use biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
+Compost generated at the Transfer Station is available to residents with a valid permit.
+It is a violation of the Clean Water Act and local MS4 regulations to deposit clippings in streets or storm drains.
+Coordination with municipal property maintenance is managed in partnership with Parks & Recreation.

 West Bridgewater Department of Public Works